As an Amazon Associate I earn from qualifying purchases.

 - 15 oz. can chickpeas (drained and rinsed – 1¼ cups home-cooked chickpeas)

 - garlic lemon vinaigrette to taste – see link above

 - salt and pepper to taste

-Cook the orzo to package directions, drain and set aside.
-Drizzle a little oil over it if needed to keep it from sticking together as it sticks.
+- Cook the orzo pasta to the directions on the package, drain, and set aside.
+Drizzle a little olive oil over it, if needed, to keep it from sticking together.
 It's best cooked slightly al dente and then rinsed with cold water.